MordechaiHadad/bob/README.md

 - `bob list`

 List all installed and used versions.
+If a system-installed Neovim is detected in your PATH (excluding Bob's own shim and managed versions), it will be shown as `system` with status "Available" or "Used".

 ---